15 gift ideas to make a camper happy

-Canoe-camping is one of the most pleasant group activities to practice outdoors.
-However, it requires a preparation that is slightly higher than average.
+Canoe camping is an amazing activity to try out anytime.
+However, it requires preparation that is slightly more thorough than average.
+We’ve got you covered!
 Here are 5 tips to make the most out of your next adventure.

-This is the first thing to do before you venture out in this type of getaway.
+This is the first thing to do before you venture out on this type of getaway.

-By setting the time of year to go, the duration of your adventure and travel distances, everyone in your group can take full advantage of the expedition which will help you determine what materials to take.
+By setting the time of year to go, the duration of your adventure, as well as travel distances, everyone in your group can enjoy the expedition fully.

-For your first trip, renting a canoe is a good alternative before buying one.
-The SÉPAQ and national parks rent out boats that are well suited for first trips.
+For your first trip, renting a canoe is a good alternative to buying one.
+Most national parks rent out boats that are well suited for first trips.

 Having your own life jacket however, is a big advantage!
 A jacket suitable for water sports will give you more freedom of movement and better comfort than a rental jacket.

-Think safety first and wear your jacket at all times.
+Remember – safety first!
+Wear your life jacket at all times.

-To transport your equipment, you will also need waterproof bags or barrels.
-Barrels are very practical, easy to assemble, and they are perfect to safely place food away from animals.
+To transport your equipment, you will also need dry bags or barrel packs.
+Barrel packs are very practical, easy to assemble, and they are perfect to place food safely away from animals.